StanfordBioinformatics/AnnotationHive/Experiments.md

 ## Section 7: Sample Experiments
-This section provides sevarl experiments on scalability and the cost of the system.
+This section provides several experiments on scalability and the cost of the system.

 ### AnnotationHive vs. Annovar ###